-EMandLO.com is a 2x-daily blog about sex, love and everything in between.
-Each week you’ll get intimate advice; horoscopes (only slightly tongue-in-check); manly insight from our Wise Guys; very personal confessions from our contributors; sexual health info from Dr. Kate, Dr. Vanessa and Dr. Joe; your sex dreams analyzed by Lauri Loewenberg; regular “Do It Tonight!” take-home tips; and updates on naughtiness in the news, from celebrities doing it to the latest research on romance to new toys on the market.
+EMandLO.com is a daily blog about sex, love and everything in between.
+Each week you’ll get intimate advice on dating, mating and relating; manly insight from our Wise Guys; very personal confessions from our contributors; sexual health info from Dr. Kate, Dr. Vanessa and Dr. Joe; your sex dreams analyzed by Lauri Loewenberg; regular “How To” take-home tips; and updates on naughtiness in the news, from celebrities doing it to the latest research on romance to new toys on the market.

 We hope that you’ll find this site informative yet fun, opinionated but not (too) judgmental, philosophically complex yet down-to-earth, sexy but never sleazy, progressive and ethical.
 We believe in women’s rights, gay rights, comprehensive sex education, personal responsibility, honest communication, manmade lube, good condoms, flat-front pants, and ’80s pop culture references.
 And we’re so glad you’re here!

 Please note: The information on EMandLO.com is provided for your entertainment purposes only.
 Click here for more info about our disclaimer.